Ainika-Kos/Codelex_HW_Mintos/README.md

- # Currency seector mini application
+ # Currency sector mini application in React

  ## Description
 * when the user clicks on one of the currencies it should add and display it in the list of selected currencies